 - 1-2 TBSP of creamy goat cheese

 - black pepper and any additional salt, to taste

-- You can also use either of [these] yummy alfredo sauces with this recipe!
+- You can also use either of [[url undefined]these[/url]] yummy alfredo sauces with this recipe!

 - Grab a small pot and cook noodles according to the package's directions.
 I undercook mine by a minute or two since they will spend a few extra minutes in the sauce.

 - While they boil, measure out the remaining ingredients and start on the shrimp.

 - Heat a small nonstick frying pan or skillet to medium-high and add shrimp.

 - Once they begin to firm up [about a minute or so into cooking] add your coconut oil, garlic powder, salt, parsley, cayenne pepper, and minced garlic to the pan and stir well to coat.

 - Next add in your coconut and flip the shrimp until both sides are pink and opaque.
 You can add a teeny bit more coconut oil if you think you need it and, after tasting, decide if you're up to the red pepper flake challenge.
 I adore the pop of color and little kick of heat they add to the creamy sauce.

 - The shrimp and the noodles should be ready around the same time, simply remove the shrimp from the burner while you start on your sauce.
 If you prefer to time it so your shrimp is done at the same time as the sauce, simply begin cooking them a few minutes after starting the noodles.
 Easy peasy!